Şahan Savaş Karataşlı is an Assistant Professor at the University of North Carolina, Greensboro.

 His research on historical dynamics of capitalism has received many prestigious awards by the American Sociological Association including the 2021 Distinguished Article Award (PEWS), 2018 Distinguished Article Award (PEWS), 2017 Best Faculty Article Award (Sociology of Development, Honorable Mention), and 2014 Theda Skocpol Dissertation Award (CHS).

 Dr. Karataşlı’s research has also been translated to many world languages including Portuguese, Spanish, Hungarian, Persian and Turkish.

-I received my M.A. and Ph.D. degrees in Sociology at Johns Hopkins University.
-I previously worked as a Post-Doctoral Fellow and Associate Research Scholar at Princeton Institute for International and Regional Studies at Princeton University and an Assistant Research Scientist and Lecturer at the Arrighi Center for Global Studies and Department of Sociology at Johns Hopkins University.
+Before joining the Sociology department at the UNCG, Dr. Karatasli worked as a postdoctoral fellow and an associate research scholar at Princeton Institute for International and Regional Studies (PIIRS) at Princeton University; and as an assistant research scientist and lecturer at the Department of Sociology and the Arrighi Center for Global Studies at Johns Hopkins University.

 He received his M.A. and Ph.D. degrees in Sociology at Johns Hopkins University, where he worked with Giovanni Arrighi (1937-2009) and Beverly Silver, and wrote a dissertation titled “Financial Expansions, Hegemonic Transitions and Nationalism: A Longue Durée Analysis of State-Seeking Nationalist Movements”.